Eddie Mio: Playing career

 Mio attended Colorado College from 1972 to 76.
 During that time, he established himself as a standout, winning first- and second-team all-star awards and making the NCAA West first all-American team two years in a row.

 In 1974, the National Hockey League's (NHL) Chicago Black Hawks and the World Hockey Association's (WHA) Vancouver Blazers both drafted him.
 He played for neither club, wending his way instead through the minor leagues with the Tidewater Sharks, Erie Blades, and Hampton Gulls until he surfaced with the Indianapolis Racers of the WHA.

 With the Racers, Mio's goaltending was rough, but the most meaningful event of his career occurred when he met his lifelong friend, Wayne Gretzky.
 Shortly after their meeting, Mio was part of the trade that sent Gretzky (along with Peter Driscoll) to the Edmonton Oilers on November 2, 1978.

 When the Oilers moved to the NHL for the 1979–80 season, Mio got his first NHL action, part of the young, highly talented lineup that included Gretzky, Mark Messier, Kevin Lowe, Glenn Anderson and Paul Coffey.
 Mio had his first winning season in 1980–81 before being traded to the New York Rangers.

 In New York, Mio backstopped the Rangers for two seasons before rounding out his career with the Detroit Red Wings in 1985–86.

 Post-hockey

-Mio was Wayne Gretzky's best man at his wedding to Janet Jones.
 Mio was a player agent with International Management Group, representing Sergei Fedorov, Joe Thornton and Brent Johnson.
 In 2005, Mio became the director of player development for the Phoenix Coyotes.
 In 2010, having left the NHL, Mio considered running for mayor in his hometown of Windsor, Ontario.
 At the 2014 NHL Winter Classic, Mio played an exhibition game with the Detroit Red Wings alumni team, splitting time with Kevin Hodson in a winning effort against the Toronto Maple Leafs alumni team.

-Mio has a daughter named Katya who was born April 30, 1988.
-He also has twin sons Grant and Edward Riordon who were born in 2000.